One-Pot Mexican Soup Recipe – Easy, Vegetarian & Tasty

 - Salt and pepper

-This one-pot Mexican soup recipe is heartwarming making it perfect for the cooler weather, and there are a couple of ways (stovetop and Instant Pot) you can make it.
-Here is how you can prepare this hearty soup at home:
+Once you know how to make Mexican soup, it’ll become second nature.
+The recipe is heartwarming, making it perfect for cooler weather, and there are a couple of ways (stovetop or Instant Pot) to make it.

 Stovetop Method